Hyperspherical Trigonometry and Corresponding Elliptic Functions: Examples

-Hence, the motion of the top may be entirely parameterised in terms of the generalised Jacobi elliptic functions, and therefore, through the link with hyperspherical trigonometry, the angles of hyperspherical tetrahedra.
+and where the moduli $k_1,k_2$ can be expressed in terms of the conserved quantities $H_1,H_2,H_3$.
+Consequently, the motion of the top may be entirely parameterised in terms of the generalised Jacobi elliptic functions, and therefore, through the link with hyperspherical trigonometry, the angles of hyperspherical tetrahedra.
 Note again that this identification ensures that $\theta_{ij}=\alpha_k=\phi_{kl}$, for all $i,j,k,l=1,2,3,4$.